fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/Azure DevOps/step1-terraform.md

-# Step 1 - Configuring the Virtual Machine Scale Set manually
+# Step 1 - Configuring the Virtual Machine Scale Set using Terraform

 ## Prereqs